The likelihood of a tree

 8

-Now, if we see our initial tree:
+Now, if we see our tree after the recursive calls:

 print(tree)